rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/virtual-assistant/about-virtual-assistant.md

 The virtual assistant extension contains implementation of the react virtual assistant.

 If you notice a bug or have a suggestion for the virtual assistant, feel free to file an issue in our [GitHub repository](https://github.com/patternfly/virtual-assistant/issues)!
 Please make sure to check if there is already a pre-existing issue before creating a new issue.

+To view a working demo of the virtual assistant, view them under the react-demos tab of [Virtual assistant docs](/extensions/chat-bots--ai/virtual-assistant/react-demos).